Kiowa: Cuisine

 The Kiowa historically had a nomadic hunter-gatherer society.
 They shared a similar cuisine with their neighboring Plains tribes, such as the Comanche.
-The most important food source for the Kiowa and fellow plains nations is the American bison or buffalo.
-Before the introduction of horses, bison were hunted on foot and required the hunter to get as close as possible to the target before going close to shoot with arrows or use the long lance.
-Occasionally they wore the skins of wolves or coyotes to hide their approach towards the bison herds.
+The most important food source for the Kiowa and fellow plains nations was the American bison or buffalo.
+Before the introduction of horses, the Plains tribes hunted bison on foot.
+Hunting required the hunter to get as close as possible to the target before shooting with arrows or using the long lance.
+Occasionally, they wore the skins of wolves or coyotes to hide their approach toward the bison herds.

 Hunting bison became far easier after the Kiowa acquired horses.
 Bison were hunted on horseback and the men used bows and arrows to take them down, as well as long lances to pierce the hearts of the animals.
 The women prepared bison meat in a variety of ways: roasted, boiled, and dried.
 Dried meat was prepared into pemmican, for sustenance while the people were on the move.
-Pemmican is made by grinding dried lean meat into a powder, then mixing a near equal weight of melted fat or tallow and sometimes berries; the pemmican was shaped into bars and kept in pouches until ready to eat.
-Certain parts of the bison were sometimes eaten raw.
+Pemmican is made by grinding dried lean meat into powder, then mixing a near-equal weight of melted fat or tallow and sometimes berries.
+The pemmican was shaped into bars and kept in pouches until ready to eat.
+The Kiowa sometimes ate certain parts of the bison raw.
 Other animals hunted included deer, elk, pronghorn, wild mustang, wild turkey, and bears.
 During times of scarce game, the Kiowa would eat small animals such as lizards, waterfowl, skunks, snakes, and armadillos.
-They raided ranches for Longhorn cattle to eat during hard times, and horses to eat during hard times and to acquire for their own use.
+They raided ranches for Longhorn cattle and horses to eat during difficult times.
+They also acquired horses for traveling, hunting, and fighting their enemies.

-Men did most of the hunting in Kiowa society.
+Within Kiowa society, men did most of the hunting.
 Women were responsible for gathering wild edibles such as berries, tubers, seeds, nuts, vegetables, and wild fruit but could choose to hunt if they wanted to.
-Plants important to Kiowa cuisine includes pecans, prickly pear, mulberries, persimmons, acorns, plums, and wild onions.
+Plants important to Kiowa cuisine include pecans, prickly pear, mulberries, persimmons, acorns, plums, and wild onions.
 They acquired cultivated crops, such as squash, maize, and pumpkin, by trading with and raiding various Indian peoples, such as the Pawnee people, living on the western edge of the great plains.
-Prior to acquiring metal pots from Europeans, Kiowa cooks boiled meat and vegetables through a process of lining a pit in the earth with animal hides, filling that with water, and adding fire-heated rocks.
+Prior to acquiring metal pots from Europeans, Kiowa cooked boiled meat and vegetables through a process of lining a pit in the earth with animal hides, filling that with water, and adding fire-heated rocks.